RealMasterGod/react-food-info/README.md

 1. About The App
 2. Problem Statement and Workarounds
+3. Timeline
-3. Technologies
+4. Technologies
-4. Prerequisites
+5. Prerequisites
-5. Setup
+6. Setup
-6. Status/To-Do
+7. Status/To-Do

 # 1. About The App
 Food Info site/store where you can search scroll through a list of food items.
 You can load more food items using the load more button which fetches data from